redpanda-ai/meerkat_webservice_schema/road_map.md

 RECENTLY COMPLETED 2/24
 =======================
 	1. Matt
-		* Compare the lists make sure that Platform version of list can be compared to the Meerkat version
+		A. Compare the lists make sure that Platform version of list can be compared to the Meerkat version
 	2. Andy
-		* Deploy Early integration with the platform, Plan to put bogus data into transaction origin type and subtype.
+		A. Deploy Early integration with the platform, Plan to put bogus data into transaction origin type and subtype.
-		* Set up a distribution list or equivalent for labels, as they affect Richa, Saurubh, and Siva and their platform delivery.
+		B. Set up a distribution list or equivalent for labels, as they affect Richa, Saurubh, and Siva and their platform delivery.
-		* Obtain agreement to require "ledger_entry" in meerkat web service input_schema in production
+		C. Obtain agreement to require "ledger_entry" in meerkat web service input_schema in production

 TASKS
 =====